nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 [^structdeps]: RPM has extracted dependencies structurally for decades via [`find-requires`/`find-provides` and `elfdeps`](http://ftp.rpm.org/max-rpm/s1-rpm-depend-auto-depend.html), reading ELF `DT_NEEDED` and soname records; Debian does the equivalent with [`dpkg-shlibdeps`](https://manpages.debian.org/testing/dpkg-dev/dpkg-shlibdeps.1.en.html).
 (Interpreter and shebang dependencies on Debian are handled separately, by debhelper tools such as `dh_python3`, not by `dpkg-shlibdeps`.)
 None of it greps for magic strings.

+[^static]: For dynamically linked consumers, which is what an FHS composition binds by name.
+A consumer that statically links or vendors OpenSSL carries the dependency in its own bytes and must rebuild here exactly as it must everywhere else, Nix and grafts included; no binding model can swap what the compiler already inlined.
+The comparison with Nix is unchanged, but the no-rebuild win is scoped to the dynamic case.

 [^abi]: Symbol-and-version satisfaction, the consumer's needed symbols and versions being a subset of the provider's exported ones, is necessary but not sufficient: a change that keeps a symbol's name while altering the layout behind it slips past it.
-So strict mode (exact digest pins, the default) is the guarantee floor, identical to Nix; satisfaction-based substitution is opt-in per composition with a recorded proof; and deeper type-level comparison (the libabigail/DWARF lineage) is a known next tier behind the same interface, not a research problem.
+So the default, an exact digest pin per entry, is the guarantee floor, identical to Nix; satisfaction-based substitution is opt-in per composition with a recorded proof; and deeper type-level comparison (the libabigail/DWARF lineage) is a known next tier behind the same interface, not a research problem.
 The claim is that the substrate can name and check the ABI surface at all, which Nix cannot, and can tighten the check without changing the model, not that matching symbols proves compatibility.

 [^grafts]: Guix documents grafting under [security updates](https://guix.gnu.org/manual/1.5.0/en/html_node/Security-Updates.html): the patched package is rebuilt, then its store-path hash is binary-rewritten into every dependent in place, which requires the replacement name to be exactly as long as the original and the libraries to remain ABI-compatible.
 Nixpkgs' equivalent is [`replaceDependencies`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/replace-dependencies.nix).
 Grafts aren't deprecated; they're a conceded hack that content-addressing is meant to eventually obviate.